magento/magento2-page-builder/docs/extend-existing-content-type/step-3-extend-forms.md

 ## Create the appearance forms

 Page Builder forms are UI component forms.
-This means they follow the same conventions as any other UI component form.
+This means they follow the same conventions as any other UI component form in Magento.
 If you are not already familiar with UI component forms, you can learn more about them from the [UI Components Guide](https://devdocs.magento.com/guides/v2.3/ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.html).
 For this tutorial, we provide you with the basic markup for setting up an empty form.

 Your file structure for the Banner extension forms and corresponding layouts should look like this: